 Buffalo chicken wings are a party favorite and a game-day must.
-These spicy chicken wings are crispy and fall off the bone, and yes, they’re baked not fried.
-The trick is to use a baking sheet lined with a cooling rack so air can circulate around the wings.
+These spicy chicken wings are fall off the bone, and they’re baked not fried.
+The trick here is to use a baking sheet lined with a cooling rack so air can circulate around the wings.
 The skin dries up nicely and the inside stays tender and moist.

 This is a fun and easy tapas platter to put together for your next holiday party or a last minute cocktail party.
 We keep things simple with meats and cheeses and add a special touch with olives and sardines in extra virgin olive oil.
 Then we add some extras like: crusty bread, redskin Spanish peanuts, green grapes and fig jam.

 This chicken and broccoli pasta is an easy, affordable dinner your family will love.
 In this recipe, chicken breasts are combined with broccoli and pasta in a creamy garlic and parmesan sauce.
 The sauce is not too heavy because it’s made with milk instead of cream.
 This is a great meal to make on busy weeknights.

 This artichoke chicken is quick, easy and delicious!
 In this recipe, chicken breasts are seasoned with an Italian-inspired blend and cooked with artichokes and tomatoes in a delicious wine and lemon sauce.
 Serve the chicken with pasta or on its own with a generous piece of crusty bread to soak up the delicious lemon-wine sauce.